Watson Park

 About the Location

-From 1914 to 1934, an incinerator operated on the site to burn trash.
-Following the demolition of the incinerator, the area remained undeveloped for some time.
-The City acquired the northern parcel in 1959, and by 1961, the Empire Gardens Elementary School had been constructed on the southern end of the City-owned property.
+Interestingly, from 1914 to 1934, the site was home to a city incinerator used for burning trash (not exactly the most glamorous start for a public park!).
+After the incinerator was demolished, the land sat idle for years.
+The city acquired the northern section in 1959, and by 1961, Empire Gardens Elementary School had found its home on the southern end of the property.

-Watson Park was officially opened to the public around 1970.
+Watson Park as we know it today finally opened to the public around 1970.

 Environmental Note

-It's worth noting that in 2005, parts of the park were temporarily closed due to the discovery of soil contamination, primarily lead, in the southern portion.
-However, subsequent investigations found that areas such as the dog park, soccer bowl, and certain streets were not affected by this contamination.
+In the interest of full transparency, parts of Watson Park were temporarily closed in 2005 following the discovery of lead contamination in the soil of the southern section.
+Subsequent testing showed that several areas including the dog park, soccer bowl, and certain streets weren't affected by this contamination.

 All Features & Facilities